Daetalus/Hydrogen/README.md

 It's intepreted, dynamically typed, and sports a blazingly fast tracing JIT compiler, along with an easy to use C API, allowing you to quickly embed Hydrogen in your own programs.

+It was written as more of a educational exercise for me, rather than anything intended for production use.

 Hydrogen is written in C and has no external dependencies.
-The tests use the Google C++ Testing Framework.
+The tests use the [Google C++ Testing Framework](https://github.com/google/googletest).

 ### Installation

-Hydrogen is built using the CMake build system:
+Hydrogen needs to be build from its source code, which can be done using the [CMake](https://cmake.org/) build system:

 ```bash
 $ git clone --recursive https://github.com/GravityScore/Hydrogen